bootlin/training-materials/slides/yocto-basics/yocto-basics.typ

 - Adds environment variables, used by the build engine.

-- Allows you to use commands provided in Poky.
+- Allows you to use commands provided in openembedded-core.

 - `source ./oe-init-build-env [builddir]`